Key takeaways

 Drinking plenty of water is important for digestion.
 Staying hydrated helps food move through your stomach and intestines, which can stop gas from building up and causing sulfur burps.

 Carrying a water bottle with you may make it easier to drink water throughout the day.
-Herbal teas, like peppermint or ginger tea, can also count for increasing your fluid intake.
+Herbal teas, like peppermint or ginger tea, can also help increase your fluid intake.
 These teas can act as home remedies that may help calm your stomach and reduce burping.

 Eat smaller meals